syncfusion-content/windowsforms-docs/WindowsForms/gradientpanel/Getting-Started.md

 ## Styles

 The GradientPanel control provides different set of background styles.
-The styles are Solid, Pattern and Gradient.
+The styles are Solid, Pattern, and Gradient.

 ### Solid